Healthy Homes Assessment Karaka Bays

 Fines for Failing to Comply

-From the 1st of July in 2021, if a new, renewed or varied contract is signed on a Karaka Bays rental property, all Healthy Homes compliance work must be finished by the end of 90 days.
+Since the 1st July of 2021, when a brand new, renewed or varied lease is entered into on the Karaka Bays rental property, all Healthy Homes compliance work must be finished within 90 days.

-Find the full information on details on Residential Tenancies Act landlords responsibilities.
+Get the full description of the Residential Tenancies Act landlords responsibilities.

 Healthy homes are important

-What are the reasons why Healthy Homes Compliance so important?
+Why is Healthy Homes Compliance important?

-Get started now and contact us about receiving a Karaka Bays Healthy Home assessment on your rental property right now.
+Get started now and contact us about receiving a Karaka Bays Healthy Home assessment on your rental property now.

 healthy homes assessment compliance